 It can be so very challenging for most of us to say no, and for a number of very good reasons.
 First and foremost, we are all taught from an early age to be helpful, to volunteer ourselves to assist others, and, according to some traditions, perhaps to even sacrifice our own well-being for the good of others as well.
 Certainly, there is a bevy of research supporting the benefits of altruism, or doing good deeds, on our own mental health.
-In fact, I would agree that finding time and space to be supportive of others, donate your time to a worthy cause, participate in community activities, or other forms of reaching out, should become part of your to-do list and can have beneficial effects on your mood.
+In fact, finding time and space to be supportive of others, donate your time to a worthy cause, participate in community activities, or other forms of reaching out, should become part of your to-do list and can have beneficial effects on your mood.

 However, sometimes, particularly for those of us who are co-dependent, saying "no" can feel almost as unacceptable as uttering a four-letter-word.
 The idea of putting up a boundary can be overwhelming, especially when it comes to saying no to the people we care the most about, or those we hold in high esteem.
 So, in the interest of helping you get your no on, I offer some insight into saying that tricky little two-letter-word.